-- 1.1 Each Faculty member shall have a Personnel File in which will be kept all the professional records appropriate to his or her employment. - 1.2 These records include, but are not limited to, salary and work history, disciplinary material, decisions and recommendations together with the reasons arising from personnel decisions involving the Faculty member, and any other documents pertinent to his or her appointment, tenure, promotion, and professional career.
+- 1.1 Each Faculty member shall have a Personnel File in which will be kept all the professional records appropriate to their employment. - 1.2 These records include, but are not limited to, salary and work history, disciplinary material, decisions and recommendations together with the reasons arising from personnel decisions involving the Faculty member, and any other documents pertinent to their appointment, tenure, promotion, and professional career.

-- 1.3 These records may also include assessments that the Faculty member and/or University has sought (for example, from external colleagues, past or present students, publishers, editors, or granting agencies) when seeking renewal of a Probationary Appointment, advancement in rank, or grant of tenure. - 1.3.1 a) A Faculty member's File shall contain one copy of his or her curriculum vitae - b) A Faculty member may submit an updated curriculum vitae to his or her file at any time - c) A Faculty member shall submit an updated curriculum vitae for inclusion in his or her file - i) during the first year of employment - ii) accompanying any application for tenure, promotion or sabbatical leave - iii) in the first year of each new Collective Agreement. - 2.
-The Personnel File shall be kept in the Office of the Academic Vice-President and Provost.
+- 1.3 These records may also include assessments that the Faculty member and/or University has sought (for example, from external colleagues, past or present students, publishers, editors, or granting agencies) when seeking renewal of a Probationary Appointment, advancement in rank, or grant of tenure. - 1.3.1 a) A Faculty member's Personnel File shall contain one copy of their curriculum vitae - b) A Faculty member may submit an updated curriculum vitae to their Personnel File at any time - c) A Faculty member shall submit an updated curriculum vitae for inclusion in their Personnel File - i) during the first year of employment - ii) accompanying any application for tenure, promotion or sabbatical leave - iii) in the first year of each new Collective Agreement. - 2.
+The Personnel File shall be kept in the Office of the Academic Vice-President & Provost.
 Copies of material held in the Personnel File may also be held in the office of the appropriate Dean of Faculty. - 3.
-It shall be the responsibility of each Faculty member to keep his or her Personnel File up to date. - 4.
-Each Faculty member shall have the right of access, upon 24 hours notice, to the entire content of his or her File, with the exception of confidential information.
+It shall be the responsibility of each Faculty member to keep their Personnel File up to date. - 4.
+Each Faculty member shall have the right of access, upon twenty-four (24) hours' notice, to the entire content of their Personnel File, with the exception of confidential information.
 The examination of the file shall be carried out in the presence of a person designated by the Academic Vice-President & Provost as appropriate.
 Faculty members shall be required to provide identification before access to the file is granted.
-Faculty members shall not remove the file or any of its contents from the office in which it is held. - 5.1 Confidential information includes signed letters of reference or assessment, whether solicited by the Faculty member or by the University and its employees with the explicit consent of the Faculty member. - 5.2 Confidential information shall be kept in the Personnel File in an envelope marked "Confidential." - 5.3.1 Upon request, a Faculty member may receive an inventory of the confidential material in his or her envelope. - 5.3.2 Such an inventory must include the date and general subject of each item therein. - 6.
-A Personnel File shall not contain anonymous material, except for student course evaluations.
+Faculty members shall not remove the file or any of its contents from the office in which it is held. - 5.1 Confidential information includes signed letters of reference or assessment, whether solicited by the Faculty member or by the University and its employees with the explicit consent of the Faculty member. - 5.2 Confidential information shall be kept in the Personnel File in an envelope marked "Confidential." - 5.3.1 Upon request, a Faculty member may receive an inventory of the confidential material in their envelope. - 5.3.2 Such an inventory must include the date and general subject of each item therein. - 6.
+A Personnel File shall not contain anonymous material, except for student course evaluations. - 7.
+Faculty members may have copies of any documents to which they have the right of examination.

-- 7. Faculty members may have copies of any documents to which they have the right of examination. - 8.1 The Rank and Tenure Committee shall have access to all Personnel File documents, including confidential material but excluding information related to salary. - 8.2 None of the contents of the Personnel File shall be released or made available to any person without the consent of the Faculty member, except when required:

-a) for official University administrative purposes;b) for grievance and arbitration purposes;c) by this Agreement; ord) by law.
+- 8.1 The Rank and Tenure Committee shall have access to all Personnel File documents, including confidential material but excluding information related to salary. - 8.2 None of the contents of the Personnel File shall be released or made available to any person without the consent of the Faculty member, except when required: - a) for official University administrative purposes; - b) for grievance and arbitration purposes; - c) by this Agreement; or - d) by law.